 From loving life in her adopted city of Leeds, to fulfilling the telecom needs of Yorkshire residents, Ecaterina Rusulshi talks 5G, family life and career dreams with MG…

 Hello, thanks for choosing to interview me!
 I was first introduced to Manning Global when I started working for Huawei.
 Your company came highly rated by my work colleagues, and as I work a consultant, it made sense to choose you.
-It was a wise decision as all the staff at MG are so friendly and helpful.You work as a Noticing Manager, how did you enter this profession?
+It was a wise decision as all the staff at MG are so friendly and helpful.

 I first started working in the Streetworks Department at Virgin Media five years ago.
-There I gathered a lot of knowledge and experience; which I then put in to practice in my current role as Noticing Manager.What are your main duties for this role?
+There I gathered a lot of knowledge and experience; which I then put in to practice in my current role as Noticing Manager.

 I am currently working on Huawei-Virgin Media Project Lightning, which is the biggest project of fiber optic distribution and installation in Yorkshire, UK.
 My days are very busy in the Leeds office as I am the only one who does this job.
 The main duties for this role include: running reports, distribution of sub-contractors for projects, liaising with local authorities for continuation of works, investigation of defects and fixed penalty notices.
-I also oversee all the notices and permits required for every individual street used in the project, in accordance with the New Roads and Street Works Act.What are your top three KPIs for this role?
+I also oversee all the notices and permits required for every individual street used in the project, in accordance with the New Roads and Street Works Act.

 - Quantity (how much of the delivery plan is achieved)

 - Quality (all works completed should be left defect free)

 What’s the most enjoyable part of your job?